nvnsudharsan/SOLWEIG-GPU/README.md

 # SOLWEIG-GPU: GPU-Accelerated Thermal Comfort Modeling

-This repository provides a command-line interface (CLI) for running the SOLWEIG (Solar and LongWave Environmental Irradiance Geometry) model with GPU acceleration.
-It supports urban microclimate modeling by computing thermal comfort indices such as mean radiant temperature using high-resolution spatial data.
+This repository provides a Python package and a command-line interface (CLI) for running the SOLWEIG (Solar and LongWave Environmental Irradiance Geometry) model with GPU acceleration.
+It supports urban microclimate modeling by using high-resolution spatial data to compute thermal comfort indices such as mean radiant temperature.

 ## Features